openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 When used with Caseta, no virtual indicator LED channels are created.

 The behavior of this binding is the same as the other keypad bindings, with the exception that the button and LED channels created have the Advanced flag set.
-This means, among other things, that they will not be automatically linked to items in the Paper UI's Simple Mode.
+This means, among other things, that you will need to check "Show advanced" in order to see them listed in the Administration UI.

 In most cases the integrationId parameter should be set to 1.